dPaskhin/unique/README.md

   due to shared state.
 - Configure Max Retries and Timeouts: Customize maxRetries and maxTime based on the expected uniqueness and complexity of generated values.
+- Avoid using plain values and prefer generating functions for flexibility and retries.

 ### License